alichtman/writeups/README.md

-# CTFs
+# Writeups

-This repository will hold some of my script solutions and writeups for CTF challenges.
+This repo will hold my writeups and solutions for CTF, Hack the Box, Vulnhub, exploit challenges, pwnables, crackmes, etc. Anything goes.